 If you are involved in a hit and run accident, compensation may be difficult to acquire.
 If the police are able to locate the driver who fled, you can go after their insurance company or even the driver.
 If that is not an option, you may be able to go through your own insurance company to get the help you need.

-If you have been in a hit and run accident, the first thing you need to do is call 9-1-1.
+If you have been in a hit and run accident in Maryland, the first thing you need to do is call 9-1-1.
 The sooner the police can begin their investigation, the better chances they have of locating the driver and bringing that person to justice.
 That begins as soon as you make the call to report it.